mkoenigb/OSM-Geofabrik_Universal-QML-Style/README.md

 # OSM Geofabrik Universal QML Style
 A universal QML style set for OSM Geofabrik Shapefile extracts for use in QGIS

-Current Version: v0.1 (still far from beeing completed but usable)
+The current version is still far from beeing finished, but will be updated regulary.

 # What it is
 This is a style set for QGIS in .qml format for osm extracts in shapefile format from geofabrik.de.